 There are students attending Rostrata who have a life-threatening, allergic reaction to a variety of nut types.

-The school requests your assistance to keep all food sent to school “nut free.”
+The school requests your assistance in supporting these students by keeping all food sent to school “nut free.”

 Should your child require medication during school hours, a consent form, available at the front office, must be completed.